 The reason the best time for the shower is somewhere between the end of the second trimester and the beginning of the third trimester is that this is the time when you’re likely to be feeling good and looking plenty pregnant, with a nice-size bump.
 But you won’t have reached the point where you’re super uncomfortable or risk going into labor before the event.
 Another added bonus?
 You’ll have time to write your thank-you notes before baby is born — and time is really at a premium.

-Remember that by the time you send out the invites, you should already be registered for gifts, since guests will probably immediately start browsing your gift list.
-Luckily, you’ll know the gender of your baby (if you want to!) around week 20, so you’ll be able to already have a gender-specific registry list by then.
+Remember that by the time your friend sends out the invites, you should already have registered for gifts, since guests will probably immediately start browsing your gift list.
+(Create one on The Bump).
+Luckily, you can find out baby’s gender (if you choose to) around week 20, so you’ll be able to add gender-specific gifts to the list.